ytyeoh/autocount/README.md

   - Take note on product quantity deduct if apply stock control.
   - Can autocount store product_id in item?
 Thie will be use to sync back product in webstore.
   - advise use option name + model to generate uniq item code  or UOM in autocount.
+  - By default Order_type & PaymentType return as *webstore* and *molpay*, for shop with shopee and lazada will install different version plugin to generate order_type & paymenType in *Lazada* & *shopee*.

 * **Explanitation**